AdadotTeam/slack-event-listener/README.md

       "name": "Slack Event Listener",
       "description": "Notifications and Collaboration Analytics",
       "background_color": "#000000",
-      "long_description": "This app will listen and forward slack events to the Adadot API" },
+      "long_description": "This app will listen and forward slack events to the Adadot API for each user that has installed it, assuming the corresponding Bolt App has been properly setup and run.
+Feel free to change this description if you wish."
+   },
    "features": {
       "app_home": {